-With a monthly reach of more than 2,000,000 unique national and international visitors and growing, RELEVANT features daily, web-exclusive content separate from the print magazine.
+With a monthly reach of more than 5,000,000 unique visitors and growing, RELEVANT features daily content separate from the print magazine.

 •Current is our Op Ed section covering national and global issues, including politics.
 We want timely, thoughtful commentary on the issues that matter to our audience.
 750-1,000 words.

 •The God section explores spiritual topics (spiritual disciplines, relationship with God, others and the Church, worship).
 750-1,000 words

 •Life covers just that: life (relationships, career, finance, travel, psychology and ethics/morality).
 750-1,000 words

 •Culture talks about what's new and noteworthy in culture—trends, fashion, film, TV, arts and music.
 Reviews: 600-800 words; features 750-1,000 words.

 •Reject Apathy talks about social justice from a whole-life perspective—sustainable change, sacrificial living, spiritual impact.
 750-1,000 words.

 For pitches, include a summary describing the article idea, an approximate length and date it could be finished.